 - Environmental (“green”) stewardship

 Prepare for disruptive technologies.
-A particularly significant challenge, if it occurs to your organization, is being unprepared for a disruptive technology that threatens your competitive position or your marketplace.
-In the past, such technologies have included magnetic resonance imaging replacing myelograms; laparoscopic surgery replacing more invasive types of surgery; and e-mail, social media, and smart phones challenging all other means of communication.
-Today, organizations need to be scanning the environment inside and outside the health care industry to detect such challenges at the earliest possible point in time.
+A particularly significant challenge is being prepared for a disruptive technology that threatens your competitive position or your marketplace.
+Recently, such technologies have included magnetic resonance imaging replacing myelograms; laparoscopic surgery replacing more invasive types of surgery; robotic surgery replacing human-performed surgery; smart phones challenging traditional forms of communication, computing, and commerce of all types; online and app services challenging brick-and-mortar-based services; and email, messaging, and social media challenging all other means of communication.
+Today, health care organizations need to be scanning the environment inside and outside the health care industry to detect such challenges at the earliest possible point in time.